alwaysbegrowing/arbor-contracts/spec/permissions.md

-Method only callable by this role `BondFactory.grantRole('ISSUER_ROLE')` `BondFactory.revokeRole('ISSUER_ROLE)` `BondFactory.isIssuerAllowListEnabled(bool)`
+Method only callable by this role `BondFactory.grantRole('ISSUER_ROLE')` `BondFactory.revokeRole('ISSUER_ROLE)` `BondFactory.setIsIssuerAllowListEnabled(bool)`
+`BondFactory.grantRole('ALLOWED_TOKEN')`
+`BondFactory.revokeRole('ALLOWED_TOKEN)`
+`BondFactory.setIsTokenrAllowListEnabled(bool)`

-The Porter Admin can grant or revoke the `ISSUER_ROLE`, in addition to enabled or disabling the allow-list for creating new bonds.
-This toggling of the allow-list like adding or removing new issuers is not time-locked.
-However, this role has the ability to be revoked.
-Disabling the allow list then revoking this role would leave `BondFactory` in a fully permissionless state.
+The Porter Admin can grant or revoke the `ISSUER_ROLE` & `ALLOWED_TOKEN` role, in addition to enabling or disabling the allow-list for creating new bonds or any tokens.
+This toggling the allow lists is not time-locked.
+However, the admin role has the ability to be revoked.
+Disabling the allow lists then revoking this role would leave `BondFactory` in a fully unreversible permissionless state.

 ### Issuer - ISSUER_ROLE